Medical TrackingMedical records trackerAdvancedOngoing treatment

 A user starts in "Case Overview" so the core details behind medical records personal injury are captured once and reused throughout Personal Injury Medical Records Tracker Google Sheets.

-As records arrive, "Medical Visit Log" and the surrounding worksheets are updated in sequence instead of leaving the file scattered across separate notes, inboxes, or screenshots.
+As the matter develops, "Medical Visit Log" and the surrounding worksheets are updated in sequence, which is more reliable than spreading keeping photos, witness material, and source-backed records traceable across separate notes, inboxes, and screenshots.

-Before the workbook is handed off, "Records Request Tracker" is reviewed to make sure the current version is complete enough for the next insurance or legal discussion.
+Before the workbook is handed off, "Records Request Tracker" is reviewed so the next insurer, attorney, or family helper sees a cleaner file with fewer gaps.

 Personal Injury Medical Records Tracker Google Sheets FAQs